Visual Arts

 The High School classes are studying the different elements and principles of design, and learning to apply the techniques in their own artwork.
 Lessons in drawing, painting, and 3D design are accompanied by Art History, aesthetic awareness, art criticism and career exploration.

-I am very blessed to be at Shannon Forest Christian School (SFCS) to and teach Art to the wonderful students in the Lower School.
-My philosophy about teaching Art to young students is to keep instruction simple, but structured.
-Shannon Forest Art students will have many opportunities to explore different mediums, enjoy the process of learning and have a successful outcome.
+Shannon Forest Lower School Art students have many opportunities to explore art history and different mediums as they discover the elements of art in two and three dimensional art projects, enjoying the process of learning, and having a successful outcome.
 By breaking down instruction to its simplest form, young students are provided with the necessary visual tools to succeed in any artistic activity.
-My intent is to give the children quick artistic success to build up their self-esteem, which in turn will give them the confidence to be successful in other educational areas.
+My intent is to give the children quick artistic success to build up their self-esteem, which in turn will give them the confidence to be successful not only in art, but in other areas of the academic curriculum.

 - Students know the difference between materials, techniques and processes.